French lab

 1) Why do animals sleep, and do they all do it for the same reason(s)?

 To address these questions we study closely related fruit fly species (Drosophila) which exhibit an impressive variability in sleep duration, depth, homeostasis and timing.
 Fruit flies, are a common laboratory model organism which, due to their propensity for genetic and neuronal manipulation, are extremely useful for exploring the mechanisms underpinnings behaviour and crucially, how it might have evolved.
-Specifically, we use Drosophila to explain how sensory neurons interact with sleep centres and facilitate waking when a threat is perceived.
-I am interested in how this alarm system may differ between species, which have evolved in different environmental contexts, including degree of predatory threat.
+We have ~ 30 species in the lab and study how sleep duration is related to metabolism and reproductive investment.
+Using bioinformatics, we explore between-species variance in sleep-related genes and simulate how this might give rise to changes in protein structure and ultimately function.
+These predictions then inform direction of transgenic experiments.

-We also use comparative physiology in Drosophilae to explore the ubiquity of sleeps functions.
-The premise is simple : if we remove sleep, we can determine the physiological and cognitive consequences and whether these are observed ubiquitously.
+We also use Xray tomography to study the physiology of Drosophilae subjected to sleep deprivation.
+This comparative approach is used as a framework to explore the ubiquity of sleeps functions.
+The premise is simple : if we remove sleep, we can observe the physiological and cognitive consequences and determine whether these are ubiquitous.

 Contact